 Prepare your Raspberry Pi for USB Boot

-If your Raspbery Pi 4 is older, it does not have USB boot enabled.
+Your Raspbery Pi 4 will likely ship with factory EEPROM which does not have USB boot enabled.
 You will need to update its EEPROM firmware using an SD card.

 If your Pi is already prepared for USB boot, you can skip to the next section.

-- Using the Raspberry Pi Imager, click Choose OS > Misc utility images > Pi 4 EEPROM boot recovery, then select your SD card and click Write.
+- Using the Raspberry Pi Imager, click Choose OS > Misc utility images > Bootloader > SD Card Boot, then select your SD card and click Write.

 - Boot your Pi using the SD card and wait until the green light on the front starts blinking rapidly.